vippsas/vipps-developers/contribute.md

 ## How to Contribute

 Contributing is easy.
-The steps below is intended to be helpful - please help us improve it.
+The steps below are intended to be helpful - please help us improve it.

 1. Create a personal fork of the project on GitHub.
 1. Clone the fork on your local machine.